 Next Mark begins work in early October of 2021 on the Mike Malott feature film "Bed of Nails" where he portrays lead raping and murdering redneck "Bobby Lee".
 Produced by Bad Clown Films, this independent horror feature is being filmed in central Florida and will debut in 2022.
 Mark is also writing a song for the film "Back from the Dead" which will be sung by goth/metal singer Miranda Scythe.
-Mark is also serving as co-producer on the film.
-Here's an early promotional poster:
+Mark is also serving as co-producer on the film and music/soundtrack supervisor.

 That's all for now, check back soon for more updates and news!

 March 2021 Update: Lots of cool things going on!